uriha421/eLearning/api/API.md

 　　msg: "ok",
 　　data: {
        "texts":"xx",         //the name of one text
-       "units": [],          //content of the text
-       "public": true,       //if this unit public or not
-       //"tab": "xx",        //res the same as the tab in url
-       //"tab_list", [],     //the list of all the tab "has_more": false     //whether there are next page or not }
+       "tab": "xx",          //res the same as the tab in url "tab_list", [],       //the list of all the tab "has_more": false     //whether there are next page or not }
 }